AustinKeesey/AustinKeeseyLootGenerator/README.md

 # AustinKeeseyLootGenerator

+## Description
+The loot generator is a list of possible loot.
+It has various loot types, loot elements, and loot themes.
+All of these aspects can be formed together to generate numerous possible loot combinations.

 ## Overview
 The Purpose of Random Loot Generator is to provide awesome different combinations of loot that the player can be entertained by.
 The program runs the different combinations of loot and then the program writes the random generation.
 It accepts input from the user by letting them specify whether they would like another shot at different generated loot by saying yes or no.